 He tried everything.
 But despite all of this training, he never achieved the results he wanted.

 It’s crazy to think that even through all these different martial arts, sports, and training modalities, I still had the body of a typical Indian male.
 I had a fat stomach and skinny arms, and I just didn’t understand it.
 I was almost done with it all.

 1. Seeing Hrithik Roshan (a Bollywood actor).
 I began to make excuses and blame my Indian genetics, but when I saw Hrithik, I had no excuses.
 He proved me wrong and showed me it can be done.

-2. Seeing Akash Vaghela’s transformation with himself, and his clients.
-When I saw Akash’s bodybuilding prep blog in 2017, along with his track record of transforming clients with body types just like me, I knew I needed to speak to him.
+2. Seeing Akash Vaghela’s transformation, as well as that of his RNT members.
+I saw Akash’s bodybuilding prep blog in 2017, along with his track record of transforming members with body types just like me, I knew I needed to speak to him.

-I first spoke to Akash when he was on the verge of giving up on his health and fitness goals.
+Akash got in touch with RNT when he was on the verge of giving up on his health and fitness goals.
 He was almost 40 years old, running two successful property businesses with a beautiful family, but he still hadn’t cracked the code on achieving the 80s action hero physique he so badly wanted.

-When he discussed his training history with me, it was clear there were some missing pieces in the puzzle that needed addressing.
+When he discussed his training history with us, it was clear there were some missing pieces in the puzzle that needed addressing.

-Akash won’t mind me sharing this, but when I heard his passion and attitude towards health and fitness, I was expecting an already killer physique underneath just in a need of a little polishing.
+Akash won’t mind me sharing this, but when we heard his passion and attitude towards health and fitness, we were expecting an already killer physique underneath, that was just in need of a little polishing.

 When he sent me the following pictures, I knew there was work to be done.
 He was 75kg at 165cm, with an estimated body fat of around 25-30%.